 You are not entitled to a refund if you change your mind about going to the event or you can no longer go.
 Your right to cancel depends on the trader’s cancellation policy.
-You will have to check the terms and conditions of the contract and follow the cancellation procedure (if there is one).
+Check the terms and conditions of the contract and follow the cancellation procedure (if there is one).

 If the event is cancelled

-When you buy a ticket, you and the seller are entering into a contract.
+When you buy a ticket, you and the seller enter into a contract.
 The terms and conditions should include information about refunds if the event is cancelled or there is a significant change (for example, a change of date or venue).

-This means that if an event is cancelled, it is up the seller to resolve the issue.
-This may be by rescheduling the event, or if that is not possible or is not suitable for you, by giving you a refund.
+This means if an event is cancelled, it is up the seller to resolve the issue, for example, by rescheduling the event, or if that is not possible or is not suitable for you, by giving you a refund.